simphotonics/benchmark_runner/README.md

 ```
 ![Console Output Single](https://raw.githubusercontent.com/simphotonics/benchmark_runner/main/images/console_output_single.png)

 The console output is shown above.
-The following colours and coding
-are used:
+By default, the functions emit benchmark score statistics:
 * The first column shows the micro-benchmark runtime, followed by the group
   name and the benchmark name.
 * The labels of asynchronous groups and benchmarks are marked with an hour-glass